notepad-plus-plus/npp-usermanual/content/docs/session.md

 weight: 50
 ---

+# Sessions, Workspaces, and Projects

 There are three built-in "multiple file management" systems available natively in Notepad++.

 * [Sessions](#sessions) = a set of files that can be opened with one action.
 * [Folder as Workspace](#folder-as-workspace) = a tree-based interface to easily access the files in a given Windows directory.
 * [Project Panels](#project-panels) = a tree-based interface to access related files that aren't necessarily grouped in the same Windows directory structure.

-There are also various [plugins](./plugins) available that might help manage sessions or workspaces, or serve similar purposes but with a different feature set compared to these built-in features.
+There are also various [plugins](../plugins) available that might help manage sessions or workspaces, or serve similar purposes but with a different feature set compared to these built-in features.

 ## Sessions